A business strategy for a bright future

 In contrast to many other companies, we don’t see current megatrends as a threat, but rather as an opportunity for our business model.
 We want to make targeted use of digitalization by having the right product portfolio.
 The common denominator of the digitalization, urbanization, industry 4.0 and mobility trends is that they are based on the development of ever more powerful digital technologies and depend on state-of-the-art computer chips.

 The most important components for manufacturing computer chips are semiconductors – tiny solid-state parts whose electrical conductivity can be regulated.
-And that’s where Performance Materials comes into the picture.
+And that’s where Electronics comes into the picture.
 Merck KGaA, Darmstadt, Germany is one of the world’s leading suppliers of specialty chemicals for semiconductor production.

 The global semiconductor market has a volume of € 380 billion, and megatrends, above all digitalization, will further increase the market volume.
 For the coming years, growth rates are expected to be around 5%.
 There’s another aspect that supports our decision to focus even more strongly on the needs of this important market of the future.
 The electronics industry serves very heterogeneous end-user markets.
 Whether in telecommunications, automotive, consumer electronics or industrial machinery, more and more applications are becoming digital – and therefore need semiconductors.
 Owing to this diversity, the sector is less susceptible to the volatility of individual markets, thus enabling us to plan for the future with a high degree of certainty.